 - Resulting mood disorders or personality changes

-What will insurers want to know about my encephalitis
+What questions will insurers ask about my encephalitis?

 More often than not, encephalitis is caused by a viral infection.
 However, whether yours was isn’t the only question insurance providers will likely have.

 When you’re going to apply, plan on having the following ready:

 - When you were first diagnosed.
 How long ago you had encephalitis puts the rest of the information you’ll give into context.
 If it’s only been a short while and you’re still experiencing symptoms, it may be better to apply at a later time once you’ve recovered some.